 Die Cut Tapes reduce manufacturing costs by providing precise, pre-cut pieces that eliminate hand-trimming.
 The vast majority of powder coating tapes can be converted into die cuts.
 There are standard, stock die cuts such as basic circles, squares and donuts that are readily available.
 For more complex geometries custom die cuts can be created.
 Die cuts are supplied on a liner – a material that is specifically matched with the adhesive of that part – which allows for the part to be removed cleanly.

 Questions?
-CFS has masking experts available for free consultation.
-With offices in Wisconsin, California and Texas and additional representation in Ohio and Georgia - we can be on-site to evaluate complex masking issues.
-VMI also available in select regions.
-Give us a call today!
+CFS has product specialists available to help.
+With offices in Wisconsin, California and Texas and additional representation in Ohio, North Carolina and Pennsylvania - we are pleased to visit your facility to provide solutions for your most complex masking issues.